stefanoTron/business-hours.js/README.md

 ```
 import hoursJson from "./hours.json";
 ```
-or it could come from any other endpoind, as long as it's JSON.
+or it could come from any other endpoint (DB, GraphQL, Firebase...), as long as it's in JSON.

 # Example
 Find an whole example in React here [here](example/)

+# TODOs
+* add holidays -> single day, or range
+* add always closed on public holidays, country specific *